grscheller/dotfiles/README.md

 This project contains the infrastructure I use to maintain and install my Fish, Neovim and Alacrittty configurations.
-I also maintain minimal bash and POSIX shell configurations.
+I also maintain minimal Bash and POSIX shell configurations.

 ## Design Choices